j-ramus/OSU_notes/ECE322/diodes.md

 A diode is on when:

 - When a diode is on, $V_{anode} > V_{cathode}$
-- current is flowing in the direction from anode to cathode.
+- Current is flowing in the direction from anode to cathode.

 ##### Solving:

--make an assumtion and test cases
+- Make an assumption and test cases

-- remove diodes.
-If current cant flow, any resistors will not reduce volatge, so treat the end node where the diode was removed as if there were no resistors between it and the power source.
+- Remove diodes.
+If current can't flow, any resistors will not reduce voltage, so treat the end node where the diode was removed as if there were no resistors between it and the power source.

-- check node volatges, and also determine current direction.
+- Check node voltages, and also determine current direction.

-- abandon assumption of a system of diodes if one is a contradiction
+- Abandon assumption of a system of diodes if one is a contradiction

-- use kvl to determine voltage at node and current direction
+- use KVL to determine voltage at node and current direction

-- use kirchoff current law to determine current flowing in and out of nodes.
+- Use Kirchhoff's current law to determine current flowing in and out of nodes.

 ---

-# 1/11/25 Viedo Lecture
+# 1/11/25 Video Lecture

-output from 2 paralell sources with diodes is the maxima of the two sources
+Output from 2 parallel sources with diodes is the maxima of the two sources

 ### Real diodes